cerealhobbyist/ClassProjects/README.md

-A list of project I completed as class assignments during my undergrad.
+A list of projects I completed as class assignments during my undergrad.